StephenYangjz/CARFF/pc_vae/README.md

 save_dir: "logs_carff_test/"
 ```
 ### Train PC-VAE on the dataset
-By default we log KLD, PSNR, loss, etc. to Weights & Biases.
-If you are not using W&B then you can utilize the `--wandb_toggle` or `-w` flag to `False`.
-In order to use W&B logging, you will need to specify the entity name with the `--wandb_entity` flag.
+By default, we have turned off the Weights & Biases flag.
+The code does include logging KLD, PSNR, loss, etc. to Weights & Biases if the `--wandb_toggle` flag is set to `True`.
+In order to use W&B logging, you will need to specify the entity name with the `--wandb_entity` flag and the project name with the `--wandb_project` flag.
 ```
 # With constant KLD loss weight
 python run.py -c configs/dec_cond_vae.yaml